 The Maritime Link Project is a 35-year investment equal to 20 percent of the total cost of Phase I of the Lower Churchill Project and the Maritime Link, in exchange for 20 percent of the electricity from Muskrat Falls.

 The Maritime Link is owned and operated by NSP Maritime Link Inc., a wholly owned subsidiary of Emera Newfoundland & Labrador.

-The Project involves building 170 kilometres of subsea HVdc (high-voltage direct current) transmission cables under the Cabot Strait, overhead transmission in Newfoundland and Labrador and Nova Scotia and the following elements and associated infrastructure:
+The Project includes 170 kilometres of subsea HVdc (high-voltage direct current) transmission cables under the Cabot Strait, overhead transmission in Newfoundland and Labrador and Nova Scotia and the following elements and associated infrastructure:

 - transmission corridors